shivamujawame/AIW-Infra-Migration/Labfiles/onboard-windows-server-to-azure.md

-# Hands-on Lab: Onboard Windows Servers to Azure Arc
+# Hands-On Lab: Onboard Windows Servers to Azure Arc

-In this Hands-on Lab, you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.
+In this Hands-On Lab, you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.

 Azure Arc allows you to manage your hybrid IT estate with a single pane of glass by extending the Azure management experience to your on-premises servers that are not ideal candidates for migration.

 ### Onboard On-prem servers to Azure Arc enabled server

-In this Hands-on Lab, you will deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure, to ensure that it can be managed through Azure Arc-enabled servers.
+In this Hands-On Lab, you will deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure, to ensure that it can be managed through Azure Arc-enabled servers.

 1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>